-Partner Institution Date Description Mahidol University (Thailand) June 9, 2020 Online discussion session with Mahidol University Faculty of Medicine (Zoom Discussion Café) Discussion theme: Response to COVID-19 Mahidol University (Thailand) July 22, 2020 Online cross-cultural session with Mahidol University Faculty of Dentistry (Online Students' Exchange Session 2020: O-SEP) The session was organized in two parts: a lecture by an instructor (on the theme of building up medical professionalism for dental students) and a student-led section (including presentations about both countries' universities, cultures, and student life).
-Srinakharinwirot University (Thailand) August 26, 2020 Online discussion session with Srinakharinwirot University Faculty of Dentistry (Zoom Discussion Café) Discussion theme: Current dental care and university life in terms of responses to COVID-19 Seinäjoki University of Applied Sciences (Finland) Online cross-cultural session with a nursing and heal student group at Seinäjoki University of Applied Sciences (SeAMK-TMDU Virtual International Exchange Session Was organized in two parts: the first half presentations on healthcare in Finland and Seinäjok of Applied Sciences, and on Japanese healthcare an The University of Melbourne (Australia) September 11, 2020 Online student interaction with the Oral Health Care Department at the University of Melbourne's Faculty of Medicine, Dentistry and Health Sciences The session comprised presentations on topics including working as a dental hygienist and children's oral care, as well as a discussion.
+Seinäjoki University of Applied Sciences (Finland) September 8, 2020 Online cross-cultural session with a nursing and healthcare student group at Seinäjoki University of Applied Sciences (SeAMK-TMDU Virtual International Exchange Session) The session was organized in two parts: the first half comprised presentations on healthcare in Finland and Seinäjoki University of Applied Sciences, and on Japanese healthcare and culture and the life of students majoring in nursing science at TMDU.
+The second half comprised a workshop on the role of nursing in the COVID-19 pandemic.
+The University of Melbourne (Australia) September 11, 2020 Online student interaction with the Oral Health Care Department at the University of Melbourne's Faculty of Medicine, Dentistry and Health Sciences The session comprised presentations on topics including working as a dental hygienist and children's oral care, as well as a discussion.
 King's College London (UK) November 2020 to March 2021 Online cross-cultural session with the King's College London Faculty of Dentistry, Oral & Craniofacial Sciences (O-SEP) The session comprised a presentation video (November), a discussion about dental education (December), and a discussion about dental research (March).
 WHO Postponed The session comprises an online tour during which a WHO representative introduces the WHO and acts as a guide to the organization.
 The tour is one of the WHO virtual sessions launched by the WHO during the coronavirus crisis.